alexharri/website/posts/jsdoc-as-an-alternative-typescript-syntax.md

 [const_assertions]: https://www.typescriptlang.org/docs/handbook/release-notes/typescript-3-4.html#const-assertions

-You can also use const assertions in JSDoc, just like any other type cast:
+You can also use const assertions in JSDoc, they're just a type cast:

 ```js
 /**